 The Toyota Hilux is one of the most popular, durable, reliable and versatile pickups in the entire world, which certainly leads some people to ask why can’t I buy a Toyota Hilux in America?

-You can’t currently by a Toyota Hilux in America because of something called the Chicken Tax, which is actually a 25% tariff (tax) imposed by the American government on imported brandy, dextrin, potato starch, and light trucks like the Toyota Hilux.
+You can’t buy a Toyota Hilux in America because of something called the Chicken Tax, which is actually a 25% tariff (tax) imposed by the American government on imported brandy, dextrin, potato starch, and light trucks like the Toyota Hilux.
 If the Hilux was built by Toyota here in America, like many of the Japanese automaker’s other models are, it wouldn’t attract that tariff and it could be sold at a competitive price.
 As it is, the tariff would simply make the Hilux too expensive and unable to compete in the compact pickup truck segment.

 Toyota Hilux history

 It might come as a surprise to some people here in truck-obsessed North America, but the Hilux has been finding considerable favor with pickup truck buyers around the globe outside this continent since as long ago as 1968.
-Some people might want to categorize it as a compact pickup, but it’s mostly been considered a midsize truck since 2004 when the seventh-generation of the Hilux was launched.
+Some people might want to categorize it as a compact pickup, but it’s mostly been considered a midsize truck since 2004 when the seventh generation of the Hilux was launched.

 It was sold here in the US as the Hilux until the name was dropped in 1976, although the truck itself continued to be sold until it was replaced here by the all-new Tacoma in 1995.